vbarbarosh/authwall/docs/config.md

 With `AUTHWALL_MAILER=auto` (the default), Resend is selected automatically when both are set.

 > [!WARNING]
-> If `AUTHWALL_MAILER=resend` is requested explicitly without both, startup aborts with `mailer.provider=resend requires mailer.resend.key and mailer.resend.from`.
+> If `AUTHWALL_MAILER=resend` is requested explicitly without both, Authwall refuses to start.

 Obtain the API key from Resend → API Keys.